Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

             {
 ```

-* I then decided to string reference the object using its layer so, I created one called “Target” in unity, and changed its tag to that, once I did so, I wanted to create another invokerepeating function so that there is a delay to when an object is destroyed when the raycast hits the objects collider.
+* I then decided to string reference the object using its layer so, I created one called “Target” in unity, and changed its layer name to that, once I did so, I wanted to create another `InvokeRepeating` function so that there is a delay to when an object is destroyed when the `Raycast` hits the objects collider.
 Whilst also creating the logic for when the flashlight is facing the enemy layer the invoke should start and when the player moves their light away from the enemy, the invoked function should not continue - additionally i also added a rule for the flashlight, where the distance is capped to the distance of where the light can reach.

 ```C#
     private void RaycastIsOn() // this method will allow the raycast to be on conitnuously under the update function only if the flashlightactive bool is true